Table of Contents

 If you’re absolutely sure about getting into the blogging business, consider using premium SEO tools like SEMrush or check out The best SEO tools that I’ve reviewed.
 Also, you can use a trial period of premium ones.
 But here’s a golden rule: once you register for a trial, be consistent!
 Be Dedicated!
 Make full use of it and avoid procrastination.

-I use tools like Ahrefs and SEMrush not to game the system, but to understand what my audience is genuinely searching for.
+I use tools like these not to game the system, but to understand what my audience is genuinely searching for.

-Even If you’re completely new to WordPress, there’s no need to worry or rush into buying an online course.
+Even If you’re completely new to WordPress, there’s no need to worry as it is a very user friendly platform.
+Dont rush into buying an online course.
 The truth is, there are countless free resources available, particularly on YouTube, that can help you understand this user-friendly drag-and-drop website builder.

 Choosing Elementor for Website Creation

-I personally prefer creating websites using Elementor, and the good news is that the free version works perfectly well when you’re just starting out.
+I personally prefer creating websites using Elementor Plugin, and the good news is that the free version works perfectly well when you’re just starting out.
 To begin, search on YouTube for “Create a Website/Blog Using WordPress Elementor.”

 Look for videos with good ratings and positive comments; they often provide helpful guidance.
 Don’t be discouraged if some videos are longer; invest an hour or two into this, and you’ll gradually build your interest and understanding.